 How to Fork a Repo?

-Scenario: So Here, the stuser2022 wants to Fork the repository of SoftwareTestingo user.
+Scenario: So Here, the stuser2022 wants to Fork the repository of the SoftwareTestingo user.

-For Search, you can enter the Owner or Repository name in the GitHub search bar and check if All GitHub is selected or not.
+For Search, you can enter the Owner or Repository name in the GitHub search bar and check whether All GitHub is selected.
 Then press enter.

-When you search this you will get a message like the below for your query.
+When you search for this, you will get a message like the one below for your query.

-Looks like you’re trying to find the Softwaretestingo repository.
+It looks like you’re trying to find the Softwaretestingo repository.
 If you take a look at the left column of your screen, you’ll notice that Repositories is selected by default.
 Since there’s no repository with the name Softwaretestingo, that message appeared.
-We know that Softwaretestingo is a user name, so select Users in the list and hopefully you’ll find it.
+We know that Softwaretestingo is a user name, so select Users in the list, and hopefully, you’ll find it.

-Click on the username, It will be redirected to that specific user’s profile page where you can able to see all the public repositories of that specific user.
+Click on the username, and It will be redirected to that specific user’s profile page, where you can see all the public repositories of that specific user.

 You can press the Fork button to initiate the Git Forking process.

 When you click on the Git Fork button, the user will be redirected to the Create New Fork Page.
-Here by default GitHub will display the same repository name which was given by the Creator of the repository.
-If you want to change it then you can change the repository name.
-Finally to complete the Fork process you have to click on Create fork button.
+Here, by default, GitHub will display the same repository name that the Creator of the repository gave.
+You can change the repository name if you want to change it.
+Finally, to complete the Fork process, you have to click on the Create Fork button.

 When you look at the repository after forking, you’ll see your username instead of the creator’s name!
 This shows that the repository was successfully forked to your account.
-And also you can notice the count of Fork also increased.
+And also, you can notice the count of Forks also increased.

 Now that you’ve forked the repository using Git, you can modify and improve the code however you see fit.
 There will also be times when you’ll want to delete your fork entirely.